LEANNA MAE .ORG

 • Spinning Babies training

-• Child passenger safety tech (car seat safety)
+• Child passenger safety tech (car seat safety) could be a training that may make you more marketable

 • If you are able to take college classes, here are 12 that would be helpful.

-• An introduction to addictive illness (drug addiction is a huge issue in America)
+• An introduction to addictive illness - drug addiction is a huge issue in America

 • Any classes on counseling skills are super helpful to doula work

-• General biology
+• General biology - this is a necessary foundation

 • Pharmacology certainly isn’t necessary for doulas, but it’s good to know how these things work

-• A nurse’s aide class is relevant
+• A nurse’s aide class is helpful for those basic bedside skills

 Note: Some organizations offer permanent certification while others require renewal every year or two or three years.
 Know how your training organization does this.
 Keep up on your requirements.